kbogas/academic-kickstart/content/project/BioASQ.md

 title = "BioASQ"

 # Project summary to display on homepage.
-summary = "BioASQ organizes challenges on biomedical semantic indexing and question answering (QA).
-The challenges include tasks relevant to hierarchical text classification, machine learning, information retrieval, QA from texts and structured data, multi-document summarization and many other areas."
+summary = "Development (both back- and front-end), user support and maintance of the platform hosting the challenges [2016 - present]"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "headers/bioasq_logo.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Biomedical", "Question Answering"]
+tags = ["Biomedical", "NLP"]

 # Optional external URL for project (replaces project detail page).
 external_link = ""